vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/USA/articles/MT_lekhAH/2024-president-race.md

 ## Kash Patel
 nari~Nga unleashing the turtle has undoubtedly sent shockwaves.
 There will be a frenetic reaction: the question is whether the public would ever see it. pichChilaka's turtle is one of the few who has openly spoken truth about duShTa-mukhagiri: like a zairimyangura daeva for the ahurian.
 Thus, the old allies Big tech and the daNDaka-s would do all they can to prevent the turtle from reaching shore.

+##  MAGA infighting
+We had a sneaking feeling right from the beginning that at some point MAGA's "broad tent" will be rent by infighting.
+It seems that is already underway even before pichChilaka takes the Asandi.
+Essentially what that branch of MAGA wants is quotas for their perceived racial identity group -- in a sense like the gardabhin-s snagging it pervasively for their chosen identity groups.

+While nAri~nga's supporters are saying the quite part out aloud, it should seen that the green card queue for H has been clogged since the reign of the gardabhAnAM bodhisattva, obarAja into that of piNDaka.
+One will see that this actually negatively affects even the complaining identity group if one works its consequences through.

+### Preferential hiring
+While the bitching members of the shvetatvak identity group claim that the H are engaging in preferential hiring of co-ethnics, they would not ask the question of what they would do.
+Who would they offer to work for given the choice between a H and shvetatvak supervisor?
+There is no point acting as though they are ethnicity blind.
+Whom are they more comfortable with given their own attitudes...
+So, essentially, this is just a simple case of allomisia: nothing surprising in that -- anyone who has been observant will know it exists at some level.

+> Everyone prefers American bosses and Hindu subordinates.

+Everyone prefers American bosses and Hindu subordinates.

+> That's Hindu owned businesses which generally hire other Indians